BoitanoAS/riddleBot/README.md

 2. Dependent on fetching keys corresponding to date the function is ran, eg 01.01.2022 = dag_1 in the dictionary
 3. Update riddle keys riddle dict stored in aws dynamo DB to the keys you store the riddles at
 4. Package the slack-sdk library with the function to enable execution

+### Infra req
+se photo for components, also need IAM roles for AWS Lambdas w correct permissions to read and update secrets and AWS DDB tables

 ### Improvements to be done
 * IaaC scripts